Madras Army

 The Madras Army was the army of the Presidency of Madras, one of the three presidencies of British India within the British Empire.
+The Madras Army was originally intended to be composed only of Rajputs, Mussalmans, and the three Telugu castes the Kammas, the Razus and the Velamas.

 The presidency armies, like the presidencies themselves, belonged to the East India Company until the Government of India Act 1858 (passed in the aftermath of the Indian Rebellion of 1857) transferred all three presidencies to the direct authority of the British Crown.

 In 1895 all three presidency armies were merged into the British Indian Army.

 Establishment and early history

 The Madras Army of the Honourable East India Company came into being through the need to protect the Company's commercial interests.
 These were mostly untrained guards, with only some bearing arms.
 The French attack and capture of Madras in 1746 forced the British hand.
 In 1757, the East India Company decided to raise well-trained military units to conduct operations, conquer territory, and demand allegiance from local rulers.

 The loosely organised military units were later combined into battalions with Indian officers commanding local troops.
 One of the first major actions fought by these troops was the battle of Wandiwash in 1760.
 The troops were highly praised for their steadiness under fire.
 Earlier a good part of the force was sent to Bengal under young Clive, who made history and a personal fortune after the Battle of Plassey.

 The Madras Army officers were in the early years very conscious of the soldiers' local customs, caste rituals, dress, and social hierarchy.
 Some leading landowners joined the Madras Army, one of whom is recorded as Mootoo (Muthu) Nayak from the nobility in Madura.
 As the army expanded and new officers came in, mostly from Company sources, the leadership style and care of the men changed for the worse.
-The most famous incident in the Madras Army was the Vellore mutiny.
+A notable incident in the Madras Army during this period was the Vellore mutiny.
 After Tipu Sultan was killed, his two sons were held in British custody in Vellore Fort.
 On the night of 10 July 1806 the sepoys of three Madrasi regiments garrisoning Vellore Fort mutinied, killing 129 British officers and soldiers.
 The rising, caused by a mixture of military and political grievances, was suppressed within hours by a force which included loyal Madras cavalry.

 In the 1830s the Madras Army was concerned with internal security and support for the civil administration.
 This was a multi-ethnic army in which the British officers were encouraged to learn and speak Asian languages.
 In 1832–33 superior discipline and training enabled the Madras Army to put down a rebellion in the Visakhapatnam district.